 Get Help From a Colorado Slip-and-Fall Attorney

 A slip-and-fall can upend your life.
 With these medical expenses, lost earnings, and the emotional turmoil of dealing with serious pain, you will want to do whatever you can to make sure there are consequences for those who are responsible.
 That is where we can help.
 At the Tenge Law Firm, LLC, our team is dedicated to helping you receive the compensation you need to get your life back on track.
-Our experienced trial lawyers will evaluate the unique circumstances of your case and determine a settlement that gives you the freedom to heal.
+Our experienced Boulder premises liability lawyers will evaluate the unique circumstances of your case and determine a settlement that gives you the freedom to heal.
 Call our office at (303) 665-2929 for a free consultation.

 Todd is very thorough, diligent and knowledgable in his litigation skills and also exhibits professional decorum with clients and defense counsel.